 You can find the full report here: Download PDF

-In order to map the casting process for our customers in addition to die design and production, Heck + Becker’s Die Casting Technology Center samples the die casting dies, optimizes casting processes or produces small series of up to 3000 castings.
-More than 150 tons of aluminium are processed annually.
+In order to map the casting process for our customers in addition to die design and production, Heck + Becker’s Die Casting Technology Center samples the die casting dies, optimizes casting processes or produces small series.

 In 2013, Managing Director Martin Baumann already started a series of energy optimization projects.
 A new compressed air system with heat recovery and new illumination led to electricity savings of 40 percent and reduced CO2 emissions by 189 tons per year.
-“It was clear to us that we had to continue working on energy efficiency.”
-Baumann and Björn Velte, Head of Facility Management, continued this basic idea in the following years.
-In 2018, they analysed the production again.
+In 2018, the production was analysed again.
 New furnace technology and energy generation options should make the company more efficient.

 New melting furnace saves 347 tons of CO2